celluloid/celluloid/README.md

 easy to compose with multithreaded programs.

-Celluloid::IO provides a different class of actor: one that's slightly slower and heavier than standard Celluloid actors, but integrates a high-performance reactor just like EventMachine or Cool.io.
-This means Celluloid::IO actors have the power of both Celluloid actors and evented I/O loops, and you can make as many Celluloid::IO actors as you want (system resources permitting).
+Celluloid::IO provides a different class of actor: one that's slightly slower and heavier than standard Celluloid actors, but one which contains a high-performance reactor just like EventMachine or Cool.io.
+This means Celluloid::IO actors have the power of both Celluloid actors and evented I/O loops, and you can make as many Celluloid::IO actors as you want (system resources permitting) unlike certain other evented I/O systems.
-You can think of Celluloid::IO as being the combination of actor and reactor concepts.

 Celluloid::IO doesn't provide a callback-driven API, but instead provides duck types of Ruby's own IO classes, such as TCPServer and TCPSocket.
 These